mcmrwallst/mcmr-track-record/trades/2026-09-10-ZB-short-exit.md

 |10Y|\~4.865%|Highest since 2023|
 |2Y|\~4.5%|Breached top of its two-year range|

-Drivers cited by the market over the holding period: rising government debt and duration supply; Brent approaching $100 on Strait of Hormuz transit risk; and the Treasury's $6bn quarterly buyback programme landing below expectations (MUFG estimating \~$200bn annualised, insufficient to cap the long end).
+Drivers cited by the market over the holding period: rising government debt and duration supply; Brent at $105 on Strait of Hormuz transit risk; and the Treasury's $6bn quarterly buyback programme landing below expectations (MUFG estimating \~$200bn annualised, insufficient to cap the long end).

-**Noted for the full review:** the final session (2026-09-10) was driven by August PPI at +0.4% m/m / 5.4% y/y, which moved September hike odds from \~54% to \~63%.
-That component is rate-path, not term premium.
-Term premium did the structural work across the five weeks; the rate path added the last session.

 \---